 Section 495 – Same offence with concealment of former marriage from person with whom subsequent marriage is contracted.

 Section 496 – Marriage ceremony fraudulently gone through without lawful marriage.

 Section 498 – Enticing or taking away or detaining with criminal intent a married woman.

-Section 498A – Cruelty by husband or relatives of husband.
+Section 498A – Cruelty by husband or relatives of the husband.